 We are able to remove the failing teeth, place implants and build up immediate teeth onto the implants all in one session – ‘Instant implants and instant teeth’.
 This is also called ‘Teeth in a Day,’ which you may have heard about.
 We will plan in detail before this can be carried out, as our experience is that most implant issues are related to dentists who have not put enough time into the planning, or are not experienced enough at the procedures they are attempting.

 See the website section on this fascinating area for more information.
 Not everyone is able to have this treatment, but we will do so wherever it is safe and will have a high success rate.

 13. Can implants help with dentures?

-Small dentures can be replaced with just a few implants, or complete (full) dentures can either be held in position with implants, or of course replaced with implants all together – surely the most amazing dental transformation available.
+Small dentures can be replaced with just a few implants, or complete (full) dentures can either be held in position with implants or replaced with implants altogether – surely the most amazing dental transformation available.